 When buying a home, one of the most important first steps is understanding what mortgage amount you can qualify for.
 Determining your maximum monthly housing budget and home price range will allow you to look for home with confidence that you can comfortably manage your monthly finances.

 Most banks and lending guidelines stipulate that not more than 45% of your gross monthly income can go towards total debt payments*.
 Using that guideline, we can then easily determine how much you can afford to spend for your housing costs.
+Of course, if you have other property you can sell to earn extra money, you can surely do that.
+Some people prefer to sell to companies like iVestHomes that promises to buy your house fast and with no effort on your side.

 4 steps to find out how much mortgage payment you can qualify for: